spandhana-2128/Distributed-Payload-Steganography-on-Generative-Audio-Visual-Carriers/README.md

 ```bash
 python decoder.py
 ```
-Extracts the original payload from the two carrier files.
+Verifies file integrity first, then prompts for a passphrase (`abc`, 2 attempts) before extracting the original payload from the two carrier files.
+If integrity fails or the passphrase is wrong twice, the carrier files are intentionally destroyed instead.

 **Test tamper detection:**
 ```bash
 python tamper.py
 ```
-Appends a byte to `carrier_a_audio_lsb.wav` to simulate file tampering, then re-run the decoder to see integrity verification fail.
+Appends a byte to `carrier_a_audio_lsb.wav` to simulate file tampering.
+Running the decoder afterward will trigger the destructive tamper-response instead of decoding — this is expected behavior, not a bug.

+## Disclaimer

+This project was built for educational and security research purposes — exploring how steganographic techniques and anti-forensics measures work, including AES encryption, error correction, and tamper detection.
+It is not intended for malicious use.

+Specify your license here (e.g. MIT), or inherit from the upstream repo if applicable.